gokul-repo/DataStructureAlgorithm/UnionFind/ReadMe.md

 ## TO DO

-1. Kruskal Algorithm - MST
+1. Kruskal Algorithm - MST [DONE in Graph Folder]